zlewe/academic-kickstart/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/zlewe
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "jamesewe.eed06@g2.nctu.edu.tw"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 #user_groups:
 #- Researchers
 #- Visitors
 ---

-[WORK IN PROGRESS] Ewe Zu Lin is a future enginner who is looking forward to enter the robotics field specialising in Autonomous Robots and Artificial Intelligence.
+Zu Lin Ewe is a future researcher/engineer who is looking forward to enter the robotics field specialising in Autonomous Robots and Artificial Intelligence.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Zu Lin has experiences in robotics competitions such as NRC (Malaysian regional WRO), and DARPA Sub-Terranean Challenge.
+Zu Lin is currently doing undergraduate research works under Assistive Robotics Group in NCTU, Taiwan.